Frantisekf/zeroconf-service-discovery-API/README.md

 To deploy the Zeroconf service/API on a device such as Rpi. make sure you have avahi installed on the device
 1. Run the launcher.sh script by running `sh launcher.sh`.

-   This will set the launch of the API/Zeroconf service on the start of the system.
-2. Run `sudo sh setup-avahi-service.sh` to publish the API as a zeroconf service in the local network.

 Note: you can configure the `port`, `hostname` and set`DEBUG` level in the `.env` file